-The Capability field is defined in the element is identical to the capability field clause 8.4.1.4.
+The Capability Information field is defined in 8.4.1.4 (Capability Information field).

-The Beacon Interval field in the element is identical to the Beacon Interval field defined in 8.4.1.3.
+The Beacon Interval field is defined in 8.4.1.3 (Beacon Interval field).

 The TSF Completion field carries the 4 MSBs of the TSF at the AP at the time of transmission.